explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-zoomed.png)
 {: refdef}

 In programming we solve small problems by writing functions.
-A function is a simple expression that gets you from `a` to `b` _and nothing more_.
+A function is an expression that gets you from `a` to `b` _and nothing more_.
 Given an `a` and no more than an `a`, it provides a `b` and does no more than that.

 Finally, we combine the solutions.